dynamicpdf-api/java-client-examples/README.md

 * When first running any of the examples, be certain to first build the project using Maven so that your IDE pulls in all necessary dependencies.
 You can then run the examples for each tutorial independently from the command line.

+## Running
+Each example is designed to be run standalone.
+However, you can run all the examples at once by Running the `DynamicPdfCloudApiExamples` class in `DynamicPDFCloudApiExamples.java` file.

 ## Resources

 To obtain the resources for the project, login to [cloud.dynamicpdf.com](cloud.dynamicpdf.com) (assuming you have an account), and go to the **Resource Manager**.
 Use the `samples` folder to add the resources for the tutorial or example.
 Resources for Users Guide sample code is available in the `users-guide-resources` project.